 “Don’t push it.
 You need the exercise if you’re gonna be sitting at a desk all day.”

 That isn’t my experience so far, but I’m not about to argue.
 He’s my new dad.
 He’s 26.
 I call PJ and tell him I’ve been promoted.
 Then I call Kurt and detail how I’ve taken over the casting of the movie’s band.
 Both say I deserve the promotion.

-Tony insists we celebrate my promotion by going to Tommy’s Burger on Beverly Boulevard in East Hollywood, close to Downtown LA.
+Tony insists we celebrate my promotion by going to Tommy’s Burger on Beverly and Rampart in East Hollywood, close to Downtown LA.
 It’s a step up from Oki Dog.
 I know it’s good, because there’s a dinner hour rush, with a line at the order window.
 Again, we eat outside at a picnic table.
 Al fresco dining rules LA.
 It costs $10 for the three of us.
 They ladle Mexican chili (refried beans) on a large burger.
 I still prefer greasy burgers, but Tommy’s Burger is a total meal.
 Cheese fries is another surprise.
 We sit there contemplating our night.

 “Punk Night at the Starwood,” Jimmy declares.